 Bathrooms can be the size of a large closet or bigger than a bedroom.
 That comes down to the floor plan, but it’s safe to say that nobody likes to have a cramped bathroom, whether it’s your master or one that guests rarely use.
+Today, we will show you the best toilets for small bathrooms.

 The best space-saving toilet for small bathrooms will be a matter of taste for some consumers, but the Swiss Madison Sublime II is our top choice overall.